jhaman-09/JobMan-Backend/README.md

 ## App.js

-- import file like express dotenv cookieparser cors file and set up all of them
+- import file like express dotenv cookieparser cors file and set up all of them..

 ## Server.js